 My research has been made possible with national and international awards from various agencies and institutions, including the National Endowment for the Humanities, and fellowships at Yale University, Harvard University, the University of Notre Dame, the Rotary Foundation, and the inaugural University of California President's Fellowship in the Humanities.

 My endowed chair supports several annual programs, including, the Conable Global Film Series, the Conable Distinguished Lecture Series, the Conable Career Development Seminar, and the Conable Conference in International Studies.

 Some of my publications include:

 Marriage by Force?
-Contestation over Coercion and Consent in Africa.
-With Annie Bunting and Richard L. Roberts (Athens: Ohio University Press, 2016), forthcoming
+Contestation over Consent and Coercion in Africa.
+With Annie Bunting and Richard L. Roberts (Athens: Ohio University Press, 2016)

 Amistad's Orphans: An Atlantic Story of Children, Slavery, and Smuggling.
 (New Haven, CT: Yale University Press, 2014)